open-eid/CDOC2/cdoc2-system-docs/docs/01_use_case_model/ch03_use_cases v2.md

 1. Client notifies the user and offers to try again.
 2. Use case continues from step 6.

 10a.
-Recipient record does not contain the same certificate:
+A Recipient record does not exist with the same personal identification number:

 1. Client displays Recipient a notification.
 2. Use case ends.

 11a.
-Authentication ticket validation fails because of expired nonce:

-1. Client displays Recipient a notification and instructs Recipient to try again.
-2. Use case continues from step 3.

-11a.
-Authentication validation fails for other reasons:
+Authentication validation fails:

 1. Client displays Recipient a notification.
 2. Use case ends.

 12a.
-Client does not receive shares from each CCS because of network reasons:
+Client does not receive shares from each CCS because a request timed out:

 1. Client displays user a notification and instructs trying again.
 2. Use case continues from step 3.